leondz/garak/docs/source/usage.rst

 You can also clone the source and run `garak` directly.
 This works fine and is recommended for development.

 `garak` has its own dependencies.
-You can to install `garak` in its own Conda environment:
+You can to install `garak` in its own Venv environment:

 .. code-block:: console

-    conda create --name garak "python>=3.10,<=3.12"
+    python3 -m venv garak_env
-    conda activate garak
+    source garak_env/bin/activate # On Windows, use garak_env\Scripts\activate
     gh repo clone leondz/garak
     cd garak
     python3 -m pip install -r requirements.txt